 SET/CS/BT/C205.
 C PROGRAMMING Course Objective The course is designed to provide complete knowledge of programming in C language.
-Studen able to develop logics, which will help them to create programs and applications in C. Also, by lead basic programming concepts in C help them to learn any other programming language in future.
-Course Outcomes Student should be able to: Develop programs in C programming language.
-Analyze the problem and find appropriate solution.
-Evaluate the correctness of the developed solution.
-Develop basic and advanced level applications using C programming language.
+Studen able to develop logics, which will help them to create programs and applications in C. Also, by leading programming concepts in C help them to learn any other programming language in future. able to develop logics, which will help them to create programs and applications in C. Also, by learning the Course Outcomes Student should be able to: 1.
+Develop programs in C programming language.
+2. Analyze the problem and find appropriate solution.
+3. Evaluate the correctness of the developed solution.
+4. Develop basic and advanced level applications using C programming language.
 Module Name Content No. of Hrs.
 Introduction Introduction, The C character set, Constants, Variables, Identifiers, Keywords, Data types, Declarations, The First C Program, Compilation and Execution.
 6 Operators and Expressions Arithmetic, Relational, Equality, Logical, Unary, Conditional, Bitwise, Assignment, Comma and Size of operator.
 Type Conversion and Typecasting.
 6 Control Statements If, if-else, while, do-while, for loop, nested loops, switch, break, continue and goto statements.
 5 Functions & Pointers Defining and accessing functions, Function prototype, Passing arguments, Recursion, Use of library functions.
 Introduction to pointers, Declarations, Passing to a function, Operations on pointers, Dynamic memory allocation, Array of pointers.
 11 Arrays Single and Multi-dimensional arrays, Row major and Column major form of an array, Character strings and arrays.
 4 Storage classes Automatic, Register, Static and External storage class.
-4 Structures and Basics of structures, Structures and functions, Arrays of Structures, Pointers to structures, Self- 4 Unions referential structures, Unions. - File Input/output Opening a File, Reading from a file, closing the file, Writing to a file.
+4 Structures and Basics of structures, Structures and functions, Arrays of Structures, Pointers to structures, Self- 4 Unions referential structures, Unions.
+4 File Input/output Opening a File, Reading from a file, closing the file, Writing to a file.
 4 Total No. of Hours 44 Textbooks 1.
 E. Balagurusamy, "Programming in ANSI C".
 References Byron S. Gottfried, "Programming With C".
 Yashwant Kanitker, "LET US C".
 B. W. Kernighan and D. M. Ritchie, "The C Programming Language".
 B. W. Kernighan, "The Practice of Programming", Addison-Wesley, 1999.
 C. L. Tondo and S. E. Gimpel, "The C Answer Book", (2/e), Prentice Hall, 1988.

-SET/SH/BT/C208.
-CHEMISTRY LAB

 Content No. of Hrs.

 To determine the percentage of available chlorine in the supplied sample of bleaching powder.
 To determine the ferrous content in the supplied sample of iron ore by titrimetric analysis against standard K2Cr2O7 solution using K3Fe (CN)6 as external indicator.
 To determine the chloride content in supplied water sample using Mohr"s method.
 To determine the constituents and amount of alkalinity of the supplied water sample.
 To determine the temporary and permanent hardness of water sample by complexometry.
+To find chemical oxygen demand of a waste water sample using Potassium Dichromate.
 To determine iron concentration in the sample of water by Spectrophotometric method.
 To determine the molecular weight of a polystyrene sample by using viscometric method.
 To determine pH of a solution by using digital pH meter and titration of such a solution pH metrically.
 Analysis of a coal sample by proximate analysis method.
 3x10

 Total No. of Hours 30